tarungoswami06/st-race-demo-backend/README.md

 This repo contains source code of ST Trot Race Demo Project.

 First, Create an .env file locally.
-You can duplicate .env.sample and name the new copy .env.
-Adapt the variables to your needs.
+You can duplicate .env.sample and name the new copy as .env.
+Add the variables value as per your needs and configuration.

 ## Docker configuration